 In case you were wondering how these things work, I captured the shot at top — we were spread out throughout the house and back yard, running down our sheets of 16 voters per state before turning them in to me, to phone in the results to MoveOn headquarters.
 We had a “chatty script” (though no one called it that), or a notes outline, to induce a conversation with the supporter or voter, instead of a robotic script where we just read something to them.
 Studies show that getting people to knock on your door to come out to vote is a much more effective way to get out the vote than just making calls.

-Looking forward to Tuesday — polls are looking good for President Obama and Democratic Senate candidates.JD Lasica is an entrepreneur, social media strategist, author, journalist, photographer and blogger (since 2001).
+Looking forward to Tuesday — polls are looking good for President Obama and Democratic Senate candidates.JD Lasica is co-founder of the cruise discovery engine Cruiseable.
 See his About page, contact JD or follow him on Twitter or Google Plus.